-- 2.12 Basic issues to consider when deciding how to approach the pensions issues in the case: type of pension, benefits and risk, retirement age, any benefits lost on sharing, charges. - 2.13 Advise the client on issues such as: moving target syndrome (i.e. the problem that implementation will operate against a different CE from that used in negotiations or by the court, simply because of values changing over time); clawback in the case of sharing pensions in payment (see Appendix F, paragraph F.14); income gap (see Part 10). - 2.14 Where the client might be receiving a pension share, you need to consider the destination fund - where is the pension credit going to go?
+- 2.15 Where the client might be receiving a pension share, you need to consider the destination fund - where is the pension credit going to go?
 This is essential for prompt implementation of the order.
 Is advice from an Independent Financial Adviser (IFA) required on this issue?
 Some schemes only offer internal or external transfers, while some may offer both.
 Where schemes offer only an external transfer, regulated financial advice will likely be needed.
 However, note that where schemes offer both internal and external transfers, regulated transfer advice will be needed from a pension transfer specialist.
-Note that pension sharing transfers from pensions already crystallised or in payment will provide no further tax free lump sum for the pension claimant.
+Note that pension sharing transfers from pensions already crystallised or in payment will provide no further tax-free lump sum for the pension claimant. - 2.16 Remember lawyers are not regulated, qualified or insured to give financial advice: ticking the box (i.e. Box F on the Pension Sharing Annex form) for an external or internal transfer where there is an option could amount to financial advice independent regulated financial advice must be obtained by the client, if not already.